turingschool/curriculum/source/projects/microblogger.markdown

 #### Step 2 - Implement the Method

 Look at the model for Bitly that we used in Step 0 and use it to fill in the shortening code of your `shorten` method.
-Make sure that your method ends with a `return` statement so it sends the shortened URL that to the method called it.
+Make sure that your method ends with a `return` statement so it sends the shortened URL that to the method that called it.

 #### Step 3 - Tweet with URL